Information Processing by Neuron Populations in the Central Nervous System: A Theory of the Mathematical Structure of Data and Operations: Conclusions

 \section{Conclusions}

-This paper's main conclusion is that neuron populations in the CNS implement an algebra of invariants, interpretable as convex cones in real Hilbert space.
+This paper derives a population-level algebraic description of information processing \emph{within an explicit model class}.
+Under the assumptions of (i) population messages represented as rate or low-pass filtered rate vectors, and (ii) a mechanistically motivated neuron/synapse model in which effective synaptic mixing is nonnegative, the invariant objects associated with families of messages are naturally described as \emph{convex cones} (in an appropriate real Hilbert space of signals).
+In this sense, neuron populations in this model class implement an algebra of invariants that is conveniently expressed as cone operations.

-The unique approach to this conclusion is rooted in a non-speculative strictly mechanistic neuron model with plasticity.
-Experimental observations underpin every element of the neuron model.
+The approach is grounded in a reduced mechanistic neuron model with plasticity developed in \citet{Nilsson.2026meo}.
+The present paper does not claim that this model exhausts the diversity of neuronal and synaptic mechanisms in the CNS ({\it e.g.}, spike-timing-dependent plasticity or divisive/shunting inhibition).
+Rather, the purpose is to show that, when the stated constraints hold, the cone-structured invariants and their algebra follow as mathematical consequences of the population mapping.
+In \sectref{sect:recurrent-networks}, we presented a comprehensive example grounded in solid experimental results, demonstrating how observed neural organization can be interpreted within the cone-algebraic framework developed here.
+We look forward to further empirical data from recorded neural populations and to investigating how such findings can be incorporated into, and used to refine, the present theory.

-The resulting mathematical structure of data and operations emerges logically from features like invariance, sparsity, plasticity, and activation function properties.
+The resulting mathematical structure emerges from combining (a) invariance of message families under population propagation, (b) sparsity and high-dimensional geometry, (c) plasticity as a mechanism that selects effective mappings within the admissible class, and (d) activation-function properties that support stable population-level transformations.

-Moreover, a sequence of rate vectors is required to identify an invariant.
-Matrix (subspace and cone) embeddings have a significant advantage over vector embeddings in that they can perform generalization as a sum operation.
-Cones outperform subspaces for defining partial orders and hierarchies.
-All mathematical structures admit a formulation entirely above the spiking level of abstraction.
+A further implication is that identifying an invariant requires not a single message but an ensemble (sequence) of messages.
+Within the present framework, matrix embeddings (subspaces and cones) provide operations---such as sum, intersection, projection, and rejection---that implement generalization, novelty isolation, and shared-structure extraction more naturally than point (vector) embeddings.
+In particular, cones provide a convenient representation for partial orders and hierarchical relations.

-While this article does not claim that the CNS necessarily represents concrete cognitive {\em concepts} as convex cones, it does suggest that neuron populations possess the power to communicate, process, retrieve, and store such invariants.
-Finding an alternative invariant that is simpler, more effective, and better aligned with observations is a formidable challenge.
+Finally, while this article does not claim that the CNS universally represents cognitive \emph{concepts} as convex cones, it suggests that populations operating in the stated regime possess the computational capacity to communicate, process, retrieve, and store cone-like invariants.
+Extending the framework to richer temporal codes and heterogeneous cell types remains an open and promising direction.